Kate Mosse: Early writing and the Languedoc Trilogy

 Although best known for her adventure and ghost fiction, inspired by real history, Mosse's first two works were non-fiction.
-Becoming A Mother (in its seventh edition) was published by Virago in 1993, followed in 1995 by The House: Behind the Scenes at the Royal Opera House, Covent Garden, published by BBC Books to accompany the BBC 2 The House.
+Becoming A Mother (in its seventh edition) was published by Virago in 1993, followed in 1995 by The House: Behind the Scenes at the Royal Opera House, Covent Garden, published by BBC Books to accompany the BBC2 series, The House.
 She then wrote two contemporary novels.
 Eskimo Kissing, about a young, adopted woman searching for her background, was well received when it was published in 1996.
 This was followed in 1998 by the biotech thriller, Crucifix Lane.

 The first of the Languedoc Trilogy, Labyrinth, appeared in 2005.
 A number one bestseller internationally, it has sold millions of copies and was the bestselling title in the UK for 2006.
 It also won the Richard & Judy Best Book at the British Book Awards 2006 and was named as one of Waterstones Top 25 books of the past 25 years.
 A Labyrinth miniseries was broadcast in 2013.

 In October 2007, the second novel in the trilogy, Sepulchre, was published.
 A tale of haunting and Tarot set in fin-de-siècle and 20th-century France, it was also a number one bestseller in the UK and an international bestseller.
 While Mosse was researching the third and final novel in the trilogy, she released her novel The Winter Ghosts in 2009, based on a novella she previously contributed to the Quick Reads Initiative.
 Film rights have been sold to Ruby Films.
 Citadel, the third novel in the trilogy, came out in 2012 and was also an international bestseller.
 Inspired by the real history of the resistance in Carcassonne during World War II, it tells the story of an imagined all-female resistance unit.

 In October 2013, Mosse's collection of short stories, The Mistletoe Bride & Other Haunting Tales, was published – a collection of ghost stories inspired by traditional folk tales and country legends from England and France, throughout Sussex, Brittany and the Languedoc.

 In September 2014, Mosse published her gothic thriller The Taxidermist's Daughter, set in 1912 in Fishbourne and Chichester.

 In June 2019, Mosse released The Burning Chambers, the first of a series of novels, beginning in the French Wars of Religion, spanning 300 years from 1562 in Carcassonne, via Amsterdam to 1862 in Franschhoek, Western Cape, South Africa.
 The second in the series, The City of Tears, was published in 2020.